gpbenton/engMQTTClient/README.md

 assuming mosquitto and log4c have been placed in /usr/local/lib as per default.

+### MQTT Topic structure

+For ENER002 sockets, using its own protocol the structure is
+        /energenie/ENER002/_address_/_socketnum_

+        _address_ is an (up to) 20 digit hex string _socketnum_ is 0-4.
+0 addresses all the sockets accessed by address, 1-4 access individual sockets at that address.

+For eTRV (and hopefully other OpenThings protocol devices) the structure to send command to device is
+        /energenie/eTRV/Command/_commandid_/_deviceid_

+To receive commands the structure is
+        /energenie/eTRV/Report/_commandid_/_deviceid_

+        _commandid_ is the command sent or received (so far "Identity" or "Temperature") _deviceid_ is the openThing id number for the device in decimal

 ## License
 This code is published under the MIT License.
 The last sentence is important.
 If running this code causes your device to fail, I'm not responsible.